Examples

 NOTE:

-- This instruction was tested on
+- These instructions were tested on

 Ubuntu 16.04